sameer6699/HackerRank-Solved-Questions/readme.md

 <h2>Project Euler #1: Multiples of 3 and 5</h2>
-<h3>Hard</h3><hr><p>Write a program to solve Below problem statement</p>
+<p>Write a program to solve Below. problem statement</p>

-<p>If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3,5,6 and 9.
+<p>If we list all the natural numbers below 10 multiples of 3 or 5, we get 3,5,6 and 9.
 The sum of these multiples is 23.
 Find the sum of all the multiples of  or  below .</p>

 <h2>Input Format</h2>
 <p>First line contains T which denotes the number of test cases.
 This is followed by T lines, each containing an integer, N.</p>